Hurricane Calvin (1993): Aftermath

 During the aftermath of the storm, troops were called in to deliver aid to the victims of the storm.
 A state of emergency was declared in at least ten states in Mexico following Calvin's passage.
-Furthermore, Mexican officials implemented emergency measures with assistance of agencies such as the Mexican Army and the local health department in the most of the devastated areas.
+Furthermore, Mexican officials implemented emergency measures with assistance of agencies such as the Mexican Army and the local health department in most of the devastated areas.
 Civil protection authorities donated food to more than 40,000 people for three days.
 They distributed around 11,000 blankets, 5,000 mattresses, 8,000 sacks of sand to reinforce dikes, and an additional 20 t of food, medicine, and clothes.
 Many Los Angeles residents looked for ways to donate aid to the needy.
 Then-Mexican President Carlos Salinas de Gortari announced that the government would channel $11.4 million to three of the hardest-hit states.
 The government channeled $2.7 million to Guerrero alone (half of which was supplied to Acapulco) for reconstruction efforts.
 Michoacan was also expected to receive $4.7 million in aid while Colima was expected to acquire $4 million.

 Once the hurricane had moved away from the coast, airports quickly re-opened.
 Simultaneously, fishermen in Playa Azul protested that their livelihood was endangered due to fishing bans caused by the chemical spill; consequently, in Lázaro Cárdenas, 28 people were arrested while warrants for 526 others' arrest were issued for disturbing peace and blocking highways.
 This sparked protests from two environmental group as a well a group of Mexican artists.
 Also, the fisherman demanded a $1 million compensation.
 Within a week after the storm, additional rains had moved into the area, leading to further damage and eight fatalities.